 Cafe Racers are supposed to have a sleek design, therefore, its height should as minimum as possible and it should also be almost flat, with the fuel tank being its highest point.
 If any body-part sticks out it shows you did not properly plan it.
 Also, it will look a bit odd to the eye.

 In Cafe Racers, cut-off points are defined as the centerline of the wheels.
 The body-parts should not exceed on either side of the bike, maintaining the minimalistic look.

 The widest part of the bodywork is the bone line of the bikes.
 In Cafe Racers when light reflects on the lamp, seat, and tank, it kinda gives it a 3D effect.
 The bone-line is that part of Cafe Racers that connects the rest of the parts together.

 Visual Weight is that part of the bike which makes its bulk.
 The heaviest part of the Visual Weight is the engine accompanied by gearbox, cylinder, and crack.
 The fuel tank is supposed to be exactly the same length as the visual weight to maintain its symmetry and shape.

 The fork of your bike should be close to the bike’s main body to maintain the angry and aggressive look of the bike.
 As far as the angles as concerned they should be clearly defined and as straight as possible.

 For more information visit OLX Website to find a wide range of products and services and choose the one that best suits your preferences and budget.
-OLX offers products and services in other categories like property, electronics, home appliances, furniture, fashion, animals and much more!
+OLX offers products and services in many categories like property, autos, mobiles, electronics, home appliances, furniture, fashion, animals and much more!
 With thousands of ads posted daily, OLX is the smarter choice.